maxibor/adrsm/README.md

 -   `metagenome.{1,2}.fastq` : Simulated paired end reads
 -   `stats.csv` : Statistics of simulated metagenome (organism, percentage of organism's DNA in metagenome)

+# Cite

+You can cite ADRSM like this:

+    Maxime Borry (2018).
+ADRSM: Ancient DNA Read Simulator for Metagenomics.
+DOI: 10.5281/zenodo.1462744

 # Help